 How does it work?

 The quicker you can test, the quicker you can release.
 Parasoft Jtest helps you reduce the time it takes to test your application by optimizing unit test execution within the IDE and in the CI process, based on precisely what has changed in the code.
-Parasoft Jtest analyzes the source code to identify the changes a developer has made in the application, and automatically identifies the subset of tests that need to be executed to validate his or her changes.
+With its Smart Test Execution capabilities, Parasoft Jtest uses Test Impact Analysis to analyze the source code to identify the changes a developer has made in the application, and automatically identifies the subset of tests that need to be executed to validate his or her changes.
 All the user has to do is simply click "execute" to automatically run impacted tests.

 In the IDE